🌲 Front Range Plant FinderPlant finder

 Yucca glauca

 Small soapweed / Great Plains yucca (Yucca glauca) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 2–4 ft tall and 3–5 ft wide, needs low water, and prefers full sun.
+It matures to about 2–4 ft tall and 3–5 ft wide, slow-growing, needs low water, and prefers full sun.
 Native CO prairie yucca.
 Spiky evergreen rosette + dramatic creamy flower spikes in summer.

 Photos